algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 - Embedability and custom hardware
 - Low power consumption

-HARFANG 3D is not a comptetitor of other game engines like Unity or Unreal Engine since they are a lot of differences between the utilisations of the engines.
+HARFANG 3D is not a comptetitor of other game engines like Unity or Unreal Engine since there are a lot of differences between the uses of the engines.

 Compared to other game engines, HARFANG 3D has a couple of advantages for the industries:
 - Open and secure license